PJ Library Minneapolis: A year of growth and new opportunities for community engagement

 This year, PJ Library Minneapolis saw a significant growth in our subscriptions.
 More than 1,200 children from 900 families receive books each month totaling almost 15,000 books delivered annually.

-The PJ Library is a program of Jewish Family and Children’s Service of Minneapolis (JFCS).
+PJ Library is a program of Jewish Family and Children’s Service of Minneapolis (JFCS) and the Minneapolis Jewish Federation.
 It is an international award-winning program designed to strengthen Jewish identity by sending free Jewish-content books and music on a monthly basis to children ages 6 months through 8 years.
 The books are seasonal with the holidays and are age-appropriate, starting with board books for babies and ending in chapter books for the oldest readers.
 PJ Library has been in Minneapolis for 11 years and has given out more than 100,000 free books to Jewish children in Minneapolis.

 While books are its foundation, PJ Library Minneapolis has become a successful community engagement program as well, hosting regular community events for families.
 In addition to the growth in our subscriptions, this past year local Jewish families have had more opportunities to engage with other young families, thanks to PJ Library.